Reviews You Can Rely On

 Taste

-Users consistently report crisp, smooth, and chlorine-free water.
+Users consistently report crisp, smooth water.
 The Elite filter improves overall taste, making drinking water more enjoyable, though a small number of users notice minor cloudiness or simply no difference at all.
-Some reviewers and testers with more sensitive palates reported an aftertaste, but descriptions of the negative tastes were inconsistent.
+Some reviewers and testers reported an aftertaste, but descriptions of the negative tastes were fairly rare.
 We'd say it's a solid performer for improving flavor and removing common tap-water odors.

 Maintenance & Setup

 Setting up the dispenser is straightforward, and the Elite filter lasts 2–3 times longer than standard Brita filters, meaning fewer changes and minimal hassle.
-The electronic filter indicator helps you know exactly when it's time to replace the filter, and cleaning is simple for the size of the unit.
+The electronic filter indicator helps you know exactly when it's time to replace the filter.
+Each time you drop in a new filter, you need to flush it for 15 seconds under running water, and Brita instructs you to discard the first three pitchers.

 Your experience with this dispenser will depend on how well it fits into your kitchen space.
 Be sure to check the manufacturer's size specs to make sure it comfortably fits in your fridge, and cleaning it won't be a pain in your sink.
 It's not massive, but it certainly isn't handheld.